mvl22/mapbox-gl-js-docs/docs/pages/example/mapbox-gl-geocoder-custom-render.md

 This example uses a custom HTML rendering function to customize the dropdown menu for a geocoding control.

-It uses the [mapbox-gl-geocoder](https://github.com/mapbox/mapbox-gl-geocoder) control plugin, which enables places search using the [Mapbox Geocoding API](https://docs.mapbox.com/api/search/geocoding/).
+It uses the [mapbox-gl-geocoder](https://github.com/mapbox/mapbox-gl-geocoder) control, which enables places search using the [Mapbox Geocoding API](https://docs.mapbox.com/api/search/geocoding/).

 {{ <Example html={html} iframeSrc={iframe} {...this.props} /> }}